KONICA MINOLTA

 Response to Customers’ Request for Survey

-In fiscal 2022, many customers in the Digital Workplace Business, Professional Print Business and Industry Business requested Responsible Minerals surveys.
+In fiscal 2023, many customers in the Digital Workplace Business, Professional Print Business, Healthcare Business, and Industry Business requested Responsible Minerals surveys.
 Konica Minolta responded to all customers by submitting completed Responsible Minerals survey reports.
 Inquiries about responsible minerals other than surveys were responded to appropriately, based on survey results and the company’s own initiatives.
 Konica Minolta has been conducting surveys on cobalt since fiscal 2018, and on mica since fiscal 2021.
 It is appropriately responding to requests from customers for surveys.

 Conflict Minerals Survey

-We also conduct Responsible Minerals surveys in our Industry businesses.
+We also conduct Responsible Minerals surveys in our Industry and Healthcare businesses based on customer requests.

 In conducting these surveys, we also ask our suppliers to conduct due diligence to ensure supply chain transparency and conflict-free operation by reducing the number of unknown responses about smelter information.

-Due diligence conducted on Conflict Minerals, Cobalt and Mica survey responses identified 416 smelters, 256 RMAP1 purchased smelters, and 19 Active smelters2.
-We also identified 132 countries in the supply chain that are considered 3TG countries of origin (as of March 31, 2023).
+Due diligence conducted on Conflict Minerals, Cobalt and Mica survey responses identified 461 smelters, 276 RMAP*1 purchased smelters, and 13 Active smelters*2.
+We also identified 139 countries or territories in the supply chain that are considered 3TG countries of origin (as of April 30, 2024).

 As a result of these surveys, we confirmed that one of our main products, toner, and some of our other products such as optical lenses, and functional films, were conflict-free.
 No evidence of conflict involvement was found in any of the supply chains surveyed.